acominola/STREaM/README.md

 **Requirements:** Matlab - STREaM has been developed and tested on Matlab R2016a

-**Citation:** Cominola, A., Giuliani, M., Castelletti, A., Rosenberg, D. E., and Abdallah, A. M., (under review).
+**Citation:** Cominola, A., Giuliani, M., Castelletti, A., Rosenberg, D. E., & Abdallah, A. M. (2018).
 Implications of data sampling resolution on water use simulation, end-use disaggregation, and demand management.
+Environmental Modelling & Software, 102, 199-212.

 ### Getting started
 The main Matlab file to run STREaM is [```MAIN_STREAM.m```](https://github.com/acominola/STREaM/blob/master/MAIN_STREaM.m).